zacanger/niddesa/text/generated-translations/cullaniddesa/04-sinhala-amazon.md

 [Msdiv 171] (#msdiv171) {#msdiv171 .ref .msdiv} "Yamsei Wakalitham
-Alavi Secrets and Bhadharudiya Yamsilk, Alavi Gawuthamathathemi Yamsili, and You You shall go to Nirvana, for the money of the wisdom.
+Alavi Secrets and Bhadharudiya Yamsilk, Alavi Gawuthamathathemi Yamsili, and You You shall go to Nibbana, for the money of the wisdom.

 [Msdiv 172] (#msdiv172) {#msdiv172 .ref .msdiv} "This of the Munindians I heard the word and was greatly impressed.
 Sambuddha Tema